Afrotech-Fest/afrotech-fest.github.io/content/inclusion.md

 ### Affordability
 It is our aim that no one is turned away for lack of funds.
 Diversity ticket sponsorship can be found at: https://diversitytickets.org/ or through our community partners.
 For more information on how to get support getting to the venue contact us at info@afrotechfest.co.uk

+Visit our venue's <a href="https://www.richmix.org.uk/plan-your-visit/accessibility">accessibility page</a> for more information.

 If you have questions about any of this information, require additional accommodations, or need help, please contact us at info@afrotechfest.co.uk